An introduction from the

 “You and all staff have created a safe, calm and emotionally secure environment for your pupils.
 The interactions between pupils and staff are extremely positive.
 Pupils’ behaviour throughout the school was almost always exemplary” Ofsted 2017

-Oakgrove is a special school maintained by Stockport Local Authority.
-We cater for primary aged pupils with Social, Emotional and Mental Health Difficulties.
+Oakgrove is a special school maintained by Stockport Local Authority for primary aged pupils with Social, Emotional and Mental Health Difficulties.

 It is common for pupils to have attended several schools prior to their admission at Oakgrove.

 These experiences have a profound effect.
-Without exception, our pupils will have received many exclusions, often been on reduced timetables and allowed in school only when additional members of staff are available to support them, rarely had access to a class room environment and in the majority of cases are isolated from other pupils at all times.
+Without exception, our pupils will have received many exclusions, often been on reduced timetables and allowed in school only when additional members of staff are available to support them.
+They have experienced limited, if any, access to a class room environment or time with other children.

-Whilst our children’s needs and presenting behaviours are as unique and individual as the pupil themselves there are, nonetheless, common areas of difficulty.
-Our pupils have a negative experience and perception of school.
-They have become disengaged from their learning.
+Whilst our children’s needs and presenting behaviours are as unique and individual as the pupils themselves, there are, nonetheless, common areas of difficulty.

 They have lost their ability to trust.
 Adults have let them down; they feel abandoned by the very people who should have cared for them.
 To protect themselves from further harm our children will not invest any more of their emotional energy into developing relationships that experience has taught them are destined to fail.

-Staff members at Oakgrove are sensitive to these previous experiences.
-We strive to create a safe, nurturing environment, one in which our pupils can re-engage with their learning opportunities.
+Oakgrove changes these perceptions of school life.
+Sensitive to previous experiences, staff members create a safe, nurturing environment in which our pupils develop their emotional resilience, increase their ability to accept challenge and re-engage with learning opportunities.
 Our responses are calm, unemotional and supportive using carefully scripted phrases; “I can see that something has happened.
 I am here to help.”
 It is this consistency in approach that creates a feeling of security.

 Our expectations are high.
 We encourage our children to embrace risk and mistakes, helping them to understand that such mistakes are an opportunity to learn.
 Rather than punish, our logical and natural consequence to unwanted behaviour is to hold a restorative conversation during which solutions are sought and an alternative course of action for the future will be identified.